sliechti/feedrdr/README.md

 #### Troubleshooting

  * If the build path shows missing libraries make sure Ivy DE is installed and configured as explained above.
- * The fdollowing are inside Tomcat's lib folder, should be added automatically once the Server is added and configured as Targeted Runtimes under Project / Properties
+ * The following are inside Tomcat's lib folder, should be added automatically once the Server is added and configured as Targeted Runtimes under Project / Properties
     * _org.apache.tomcat.util.http.fileupload.*_ is in _tomcat-coyote.jar_
     * _javax.servlet.jsp.*_ is in jsp-api.jar